 On the other hand, if you’re looking for a lower payment on your loan, consider a shorter-term loan.
 You’ll make larger monthly payments, but your balance will be paid off sooner in exchange, resulting in lowered interest over time.

-No matter which option is right for you when refinancing a commercial property, it’s essential to keep your financial goals in mind and pick the best option that fits them.
+No matter which option is right for you when refinancing a commercial property, keeping your financial goals in mind and picking the best option that fits them is essential.

 Understanding the Terms of Your Current Mortgage

 Understanding the terms of your current mortgage is critical before you consider a refinance commercial property loan.
 Without a crystal clear understanding of the terms, you can’t accurately assess whether you’re getting an excellent value from a new lender.